 - Toll-Free: 1-800-326-5948

-Berea College’s Tuition Promise Scholarship
+Berea College’s No-Tuition Promise

 No student pays for tuition.
-All admitted students to Berea College receive our Tuition Promise Scholarship.
+All admitted students to Berea College receive our No-Tuition Promise.
 This scholarship is combined with financial aid you may receive as well as any other scholarship you may be awarded by outside sources to cover 100% of tuition costs, due to the generous support of alumni, friends, organizations, and others who believe, as we do, that a student’s income should not dictate their outcome.
 The best way to estimate your likelihood of meeting Berea’s financial qualifications is to take our Quick Estimator.